jwilger/Checkout-Ruby-SDK/README.md

 ![Home Image](homepage.jpg)

-__Welcome to PayPal Python SDK__.
-This repository contains PayPal's Python SDK and samples for REST API.
+__Welcome to PayPal Ruby SDK__.
+This repository contains PayPal's Ruby SDK and samples for REST API.

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes Orders V2 and Payments V2.